shashankk-agarwal/Parallel-Computing/README.md

-It contains all the assignments of course CS633.
+This repository contains all the assignments for the course CS633(Parallel Computing).
 Please refer to the readme of each assignment to know how it works.